 Is EPIC The Irish Emigration Museum Worth a Visit?

 Depends where your personal interests lie, I guess – if you want to find out about Irish history, and see loads of artifacts, you might be better off in the National Museums.

 They are free, they are stuffed full to the brim, they are conventional.
-And if you are in search of some light entertainment, Epic Ireland might again be too cerebral at times, an information overload despite the clever ways used to make this information palatable, attractive, easy to digest.
+And if you are in search of some light entertainment, EPIC The Irish Emigration Museum might again be too cerebral at times, an information overload despite the clever ways used to make this information palatable, attractive, easy to digest.

 The latter would also be my minor niggle as a historian … Dr. Che Guevara Lynch for instance comes over too sanitized, too “Isn’t it great he was Irish?”, there was Dr. Ernesto Guevara, the medic, and there was Che Guevara, the revolutionary, and both (I think) never used the Lynch maiden name of the mother.
 And his sketchy human rights record is not really mentioned … but as I say, it might be a minor niggle.

 Overall, we enjoyed the visit.
 Or, to be precise, we were simply blown away by the whole experience.
 Arriving with the idea of a quick walk-through for evaluation purposes, we spent an enjoyable two-and-a-half hours or so in the vaults.
 Which really was time well spent, as the visit is both entertaining and educational.